AmanBharti08/kaafi.aalsi-portfolio/README.md

 5. Gave conditional property for highlighting the selected tab only.
 6. Started Music Card component which will be used to render my catalogue in card form.
 7. Used relative and absolute positioning for styling the component.
+8. Planning to install carousal in music section for multiple music.